IHE/RAD.IRA/input/pagecontent/rad-x2.md

 The Manager shall keep the websocket connection open for use as a notification channel.

-The Manager shall use the opened websocket connection when sending subsequent events to the Sender.
+The Manager shall use the opened websocket connection when sending subsequent events to the Subscriber.

 #### 2:3.X2.4.2 Subscription Response Message